-Approximately 50% of HSIP funds in NYS are provided to the Regions according to a formula that includes crashes, miles and population.
-The other 50% of the funds are administered by the NYSDOT Main Office for the implementation of statewide safety programs.
+Approximately 50% of the HSIP funds in New York State are provided to the Regions according to a formula that includes crashes, miles and population.
+The remaining funds are administered by the Main Office for the implementation of statewide safety programs.